Welcome to Saddle Tor Class (2018/2019)

 Please login to Spelling Frame to practise your spellings.
 Spellings are set and tested on a Monday.

 Please login to Times Tables Rock Stars (online or as an app on tablets and phones) to practise the tables set for this week.

 Home Learning Project

 Children are encouraged to bring in a project they have completed at home based on our topic.
-Some ideas could include a research project on a particular endangered species; an ‘upcycled’ piece of art from unwanted materials or some photos that show them actively trying to improve the environment around them.
-Projects should be brought in by Friday 23rd November.
+Projects should be brought in by Thursday 21st March.